Skip to main content

 Latest developments

-The 1MSP appointed Chile as gender focal point to work during the intersessional period to support the implementation of the gender provisions of the Treaty and report on progress made to the Second Meeting of States Parties.2
+At the First Meeting of States Parties to the TPNW (1MSP) in June 2022, Chile was appointed as gender focal point to work during the intersessional period to support the implementation of the gender provisions of the Treaty.
+It reported on the progress made in this regard at the 2MSP, where Mexico assumed the role for the period leading up to the Third Meeting of States Parties.3

 Recommendations